sqweelygig/supercool-servers/README.md

 These requirements suit deployment as a stand-alone website using client-side data retention and processing.

 The main issue with this deployment style is migrating data from previous versions, as the data is not under the system's control.
-To offset this issue, the inputted data objects will have version numbers, and a data loading procedure will be architected to step a dataset up the version numbers.
+To offset this issue, the inputted data objects have version numbers, and space for a data loading procedure is architected to step a dataset up the version numbers.

-Due to the project time constraints, the language and framework must be familiar to the developer.
+Due to the project time constraints, the language and framework had to be familiar to the developer.
 In addition, the project is quite data-centric, so it favours strong typing.
 Furthermore, the immediate context for deployment is the web, so the language choice must support this.
 Finally, there is also potential for IoT and mobile deployments, which should steer consideration.
-Within these criteria, TypeScript seems the best choice for language.
+Within these criteria, TypeScript seemed the best choice for language.
 It has a modern type system, is compilable to ECMAScript for web deployment, can be executed in Node.js for IoT deployment and is familiar to the developer.
 Of course, the entire product might derive value from a mobile-app deployment, but this is beyond this project's scope and resolvable using the *-native projects.

-The user interface framework selection is more balanced than language but has several early eliminations.
+The user interface framework selection is more balanced than language but had several early eliminations.
 First, direct DOM manipulation is not sustainable or manageable.
 Secondly, server-side calculation of the HTML adds unnecessary components, specifically server-side processing.
 Therefore client-side reactive web frameworks were favoured, simplifying the deployment and maintenance, with both Vue.js and React being familiar.